asperger17/sdk-spec-ultimate-open-source-devs/README.md

-- **Future**: Any construct that sends the command and receives the response asynchronously. e.g. *promises* in JavaScript, *Flux/Mono* in reactor, etc.
+- **Future**: Any construct that sends the command and receives the response asynchronously. e.g. *promises* in JavaScript, *Flux/Mono* in Java with reactor, etc.
 - **NotificationHandler**: A function used to handle incoming notifications.
 It has the following signature:

 ```